teddokano/mikan/README.md

 Need to copy 'mikan' class driver into the MCU board storage.
 The guide video shows how to copy using Thonny.
 [https://youtu.be/rG8MwNkk9xs](https://youtu.be/rG8MwNkk9xs)
 [![](https://github.com/teddokano/additional_files/blob/main/mikan/img/mikan_install_step2.png)](https://youtu.be/rG8MwNkk9xs)

+> **Note**
+> Install can be done with a package management tool called: [`mip`](https://docs.micropython.org/en/latest/reference/packages.html#installing-packages-with-mpremote).
+> It can be done with command of `mpremote mip install github:teddokano/mikan`.
+> Using `mpremote` is easy way to install the library.
+However it needs to setup the tool on your PC.
+So in this document, manual install steps described to do it in simple way.

 # What is inside?